citruspi/citruspi.io/_posts/2013-03-20-kali-on-chromebook.md

 When I heard, last week, that Kali Linux 1.0 (Backtrack 6) was out, I was excited.
 When I got to the [download page]() and saw that there were build images for my Raspberry Pi and Samsung Chromebook, I was ecstatic.

-The Kali site has an [article on installing it on the Chromebook](http://docs.kali.org/armel-armhf/install-kali-samsung-chromebook), but I couldn\'t get it to work.
+The Kali site has an [article on installing it on the Chromebook](http://docs.kali.org/armel-armhf/install-kali-samsung-chromebook), but I couldn't get it to work.
 It

 - has quite a few errors[^1]
 - is vague about what to do at certain points